 What do the terms Shell Scheme or Space Only mean on a stand contract?

 Usually there are two main options offered to an exhibitor by an organiser when they book into a show.
 Shell Scheme is a ready-made stand structure.
 It means that your space will have walls, it may possibly have carpet too and depending on the design used, some kind of ceiling structure from which lighting can be suspended.

 It’s called shell scheme because it is a shell into which you place your exhibits.The walls will be plain so if you are not going to cover them fully by and with exhibits you may want to consider graphics to cover some or part of your uncovered wall space.

-Shell scheme is supplied by a stand building company appointed by the organiser and they will provide you via your Exhibitors Manual with dimension information and a support service.
+Shell scheme stands, like the one shown above, are supplied by a stand building company appointed by the organiser and they will provide you via your Exhibitors Manual with dimension information and a support service.

 Space Only on the other hand is exactly what it says.
 You have rented an area of floorspace within a show and your company will need to provide the stand that goes on that space.